-You can also leave your car at Benmore Garden and walk to Puck’s Glen following the ‘Black Gates Trail’ (3.75 miles/5km, allow 2hrs); a pleasant circular walk with great views.
+You can also leave your car at Benmore Botanic Garden and walk to Puck’s Glen following the ‘Black Gates Trail’ (3.75 miles/5km, allow 2hrs); a pleasant circular walk with great views.
 Please note that if you decide to take this walk you may not be able to squeeze in all of the remaining itinerary.

 Located on the shores of the Holy Loch, step back in history with a visit to Historic Kilmun.
 The history of Scotland has been associated with this area for thousands of years, with the earliest known peoples settling here around 3500 BC.

 Turn left when leaving Puck’s Glen car park and follow the A815 for 0.7 miles/1.1km.
 Turn left onto the A880 signposted Kilmun.
 Kilmun Church & Argyll Mausoleum are on your left after 1.1 miles/1.7km.
 There is a layby-style car park.
-See here for futher visitor information and opening times.
+Click here for a suggested walk to discover the heritage of the area.

 To head back to Glasgow, from Ardentinny retrace your route back through Kilmun and then left onto the A815 to Dunoon for the ferry to Gourock or follow the signpost for Glasgow if you are heading back to Tarbet (Loch Lomond).

 Combined ‘Rail & Sail’ tickets take you from Glasgow to Cowal for a day out.
 With a combined ticket, you can travel from Glasgow Central train station to Gourock station, where you can take the ferry over to Dunoon.

 From Dunoon, the West Coast Motors bus service takes you to Benmore Botanic Garden (all inclusive ticket available).
 For the active, Glasgow to Benmore Botanic Garden also makes a great day out on the bike!
-You can take National Cycle Route 75 from Glasgow close to Benmore Gardens (41 miles/66km).
+You can take National Cycle Route 75 from Glasgow close to Benmore Botanic Garden (41 miles/66km).
 Or if you don’t fancy cycling all the way, take your bike on the train from Glasgow-Dunoon, one way or both.